asfadmin/Discovery-MkDocs-Test/markdown-docs/vertex/manual.en.md

 	- **Polarization** – Limit the search to specific polarizations.
 Multiple selections allowed.
 	- **Direction** – Limit the search to a specific orbit direction.
 	- **Subtype** – Limit the search to a specific mission spacecraft.
+	- **Group ID** – Limit the search to a specific group ID.
+	- **Burst ID** – Limit the search to a specific burst ID.
+Multiple burst IDs allowed.

 ### Path and Frame Filters